nedap/utils.spec/README.md

 Please browse the public namespaces, which are documented, speced and tested.

+In case of a failure the `check!` macro will print an explanation and throw an exception.
+It's recommended not to swallow these exceptions and rely on exception reporting to discover failures.

+It's possible to modify the spec-failure printing by setting `nedap.utils.spec.print-symbol` to any fully qualified symbol.

 In cases where a `check!` spec-failure is printed, but the stacktrace is swallowed, one can debug the origin by setting the java property `nedap.utils.spec.print-stack-frames` to a positive number to print that amount of stackframes before the exception is raised.
-It's generally recommended not to swallow these exceptions in dev/test environments.

 ## License